nfdi4plants/ARC-specification/ARC specification.md

 ### Reproducible ARCs

-Reproducability of ARCs referes mainly to its *Runs*.
+Reproducability of ARCs referes mainly to its *runs*.
 With an ARC it MUST be possible to reproduce the run data.
-Therefore, necessary software MUST be available in *Workflows*.
+Therefore, necessary software MUST be available in *workflows*.
 In the case of non-deterministic software the run results should represent typical examples.

 ## Mechanism for Quality Control of ARCs